ray-x/navigator.lua/README.md

   lsp = {
-    format_on_save = true, -- set to false to disasble lsp code format on save (if you are using prettier/efm/formater etc) diag_scroll_bar_sign = {'▃', '█'}, -- experimental:  diagnostic status in scroll bar area; set to nil to disable the diagnostic sign, -- for other style, set to {'╍', 'ﮆ'} or {'-', '='}
+    format_on_save = true, -- set to false to disasble lsp code format on save (if you are using prettier/efm/formater etc) disable_format_ft = {"sqls", "sumneko_lua", "gopls"},  -- a list of lsp not enable auto-format (e.g. if you using efm or vim-codeformat etc), empty by default disable_lsp = {'pylsd', 'sqlls'}, -- a list of lsp server disabled for your project, e.g. denols and tsserver you may -- only want to enable one lsp server diag_scroll_bar_sign = {'▃', '█'}, -- experimental:  diagnostic status in scroll bar area; set to nil to disable the diagnostic sign, -- for other style, set to {'╍', 'ﮆ'} or {'-', '='}